piskareviv/blog_aux_ntt_1/main.md

 ## Step E, optimizing bottom layers

 Bottom layers are really slow, 3 bottom layers take as much time as 10 top layers (probably because we didn't vectorize them properly).
-(Back in November 2023) I had been wondering how I could make them faster for quite a while, when I found [this](https://codeforces.com/blog/entry/117947) blog by [user:pajenegod]
+(Back in November 2023) I had been wondering how I could make them faster for quite a while, when I found [this](https://codeforces.com/blog/entry/117947) blog by [user:pajenegod].
 It clearly shows what exactly the code we got at step A2 is computing.
 Moreover, it suggests switching to $O(n^2)$ multiplication when we are running out of square roots.
 But there may be another reason for switching to $O(n^2)$ algorithm, it can simply be faster than $O(n \log n)$ algorithm for small values of $n$.